Technology at Our School

 Elementary II

-An Elementary II student practices her keyboarding.
+An Elementary II student practicing her keyboarding.

-We have four desktop computers in the Elementary II classroom that are primarily used for keyboarding and research purposes.
+We have desktop computers in the Elementary II classroom that are primarily used for keyboarding and research purposes.
 Students practice keyboarding skills on a regular basis with a typing program designed to teach the proper finger positioning and to improve fluency with typing.
 Final drafts of written compositions may then be typed and saved in the individual student's Google Drive folder.
 Students requiring assisted technology for expressive writing may use the Voice Typing feature of Google Docs.
 For research, our teachers pre-select websites for topics pertaining to academic work, especially in history and science.
 Students access these websites from the toolbar independently and wear headphones so as not to distract others during the work cycle.
-Additionally, we have four tablets in the Elementary II classroom that students use as timers for science projects and math problems, as cameras to take photos of their work, as a devices for reading audio books, among other things.
+Additionally, we have tablets in the Elementary II classroom which students use as timers for science projects and math problems, as cameras to take photos of their work, and as devices for reading audio books, among other things.